528hzale/SideQuest/README.md

 ### 3. Deals and Discounts
 Businesses offer exclusive discounts or promotions through Sidequest.
 Sidequest earns by charging businesses for promoting these deals, while users get cheaper offers.

----

-## Tips
-- Gamify the app (pointing system) — kept intentionally light per the above
-- Be specific on the revenues (pricing)
-- Free listing
-- Check on failed similar platforms (history, reasons, features)